rfbproto/rfbproto/rfbproto.rst

 0xe0 0xcd     XK_Right (0xff53)  0xcd         0
 ============= ================== ============ ==========

-An unknown keycode or keysym should have the value 0.
+An unknown keysym should have the value 0.
+The client must not send a QEMU Extended Key Event Message if the keycode isn't known.
+Instead a standard `KeyEvent`_ message should be used.

 QEMU Audio Client Message
 ~~~~~~~~~~~~~~~~~~~~~~~~~